LAIRLAB/contrasting_exploration_rl/README.md

 If you use this code, please cite the following paper

-> Anirudh Vemula, Wen Sun, J. Andrew Bagnell. **Contrasting Exploration in Parameter and Action Space**. *In the proceedings of Artificial Intelligence and Statistics (AISTATS).
+> Anirudh Vemula, Wen Sun, J. Andrew Bagnell. **Contrasting Exploration in Parameter and Action Space: A Zeroth Order Optimization Perspective**. *In the proceedings of Artificial Intelligence and Statistics (AISTATS).
 2019*

 ## Reproducing Experiments